OsherElhadad/whats-app-web/README.md

 * Username: rol, Password: a1, Nickname: Rollo
 * Username: ecb, Password: a1, Nickname: King Ecbert

-King Ragnar has an exsiting chat with all other 5.
+King Ragnar has an exsiting chat with all other 5 users.
 Every other user has an additional exsiting chat besides the one with King Ragnar.